jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 place together.
 And we know that, right?
 Everybody keeps telling us.
 What we want to do is make composable systems.
 We just want to place things together, which is great, and I think there is no disagreement.
-Right?
 Composing simple components, simple in that same respect, is the way we write robust software.

 [Time 0:33:34]